SergioEstebanP/DomoticPi/README.md

 - Move db credentials to private file and add it to .gitignore
 - Add package.json to services
 - Change dockerfiles of services to use package.json
+- Change database dockerfiles to execute the command to change the time zone.